 To any connoisseur of Chanel, the installation is a delight to the senses, and is perhaps even a reason to stop putting off that trip to Tokyo.

-Chanel Mademoiselle Privé Tokyo will be presented from October 19 to December 1 at the B&C Hall in Tennoz, Shinagawa.
+Chanel Mademoiselle Privé Tokyo will be presented through December 1 at the B&C Hall in Tennoz, Shinagawa.